sjain882/OMSI-Presentation-Tools/.github/README.md

 - Entire UI has hardcoded coordinates and doesn't DPI scale properly (although perfectly usable).
 For me, C++/CLI is hell to work with and some methods just aren't recognised in the assembly... will eventually move to Dear ImGui 1.86+ / Docking (or failing that - C++ that calls C# WPF or C# Windows Forms for UI).
 - Some features like automatically disabling the UI when a map is unloaded, updating label text with status aren't possible right now as I can't get the static dllmain code to interact with the non-static Windows Form in any way.
 See above point.
-- Closing the thread doesn't fully detach it, it just gets rid of the UI and stops the main program loop.
+- Closing the tool doesn't fully detach it from OMSI, it just gets rid of the UI and stops the main program loop.
 Not a major issue, but not graceful or proper.
 Can fix this when I learn more about multithreading.

 ‎
 ## FAQ: